dandy1414/laravel-test/README.md

 ## Project Setup (Docker) — Quick Start

-The following steps guide any developer who pulls this repository to run the app locally and hit the APIs.
+The following steps guide to run the app locally and hit the APIs.

 - Requirements
   - Docker Desktop (with WSL2 on Windows) and Docker Compose